russellgordon/ics4u-s2-2024-25/content/source-ics4u/s1/All Classes/Thread 2, Day 3.md

 ---
 > [!TIP]
 >
-> As I'm unable to be in class today, please [watch this video](https://vimeo.com/1026731131/2148f052bb?share=copy) for an introduction to our new thread of study and to today's tasks.
+> As I'm unable to be in class today, please [watch this video](https://vimeo.com/1026731131/2148f052bb?share=copy) for an introduction to today's tasks.
 >
 > See you soon,
 >